openmetalio/openmetal-docs/docs/engineers-notes/rancher.md

 #### Copy the SSH key to deployment node

 We'll need to copy the SSH key we created earlier to the deployment node.
-This will allow RKE to deploy kubernetes to the 3 cluster nodes.
+This will allow RKE to deploy Kubernetes to the 3 cluster nodes.

 ```bash
 scp -i ~/.ssh/id_rke1  ~/.ssh/id_rke1 ubuntu@<floating-ip>:/home/ubuntu/.ssh/id_rsa